-In 2017, CDBG funds were used to benefit many low-income Bellevue households and residents:
+In 2018, CDBG funds were used to benefit many low-income Bellevue households and residents:

-• Provided 67 low- and moderate-income individuals with home repair and home maintenance activities so that residents can remain in their homes free of safety concerns.
+• Provided 72 low- and moderate-income individuals with home repair and home maintenance activities so that residents can remain in their homes free of safety concerns.
 Services were

-- provided through Sound Generations for minor home maintenance and a partnership between the City and King County Housing Authority for major home repair. - 287 immigrants and refugees received resettlement services, including case management, social services, vocational English language courses, per-employment and employment services, individual and family acculturation programs, and citizen services.
-These services were provided by Jewish Family Service. - Provided CDBG funds for the purchase of kitchen appliances for the Bellevue Boys & Girls Club Teen Center, benefiting low- and moderate-income families in the Lake Hills neighborhood of Bellevue.

-Thirty-six individuals were placed in unsubsidized employment, and over 9,100 hours of training were provided to low- and moderate-income residents served through CDBG Public Service funding of Jewish Family Service Refugee and Immigrant Service Center in Bellevue
+- provided through Sound Generations for minor home maintenance and a partnership between the City and King County Housing Authority for major home repair. - 271 immigrants and refugees received resettlement services, including case management, social services, vocational English language courses, per-employment and employment services, individual and family acculturation programs, and citizen services.
+These services were provided by Jewish Family Service. - 30 individuals were placed in unsubsidized employment, and over 8,800 hours of training were provided to low- and moderate-income residents served through CDBG Public Service funding of Jewish Family Service Refugee and Immigrant Service Center in Bellevue